picotech/picosdk-ni-labview-examples/README.md

 * Most examples can be opened with LabVIEW Base Development System 8.5 versions.

+### Example dependencies

+Some example vi files require common sub-vi files (e.g. PicoScopeAdcToVolts.vi for conversion of ADC counts to volts) which can be located in the shared/PicoScope.llb file.

 ### Installing drivers

 Drivers are available via a separate driver package installer.